bmahabirbu/ramalama/README.md

 | Nvidia GPU (cuda)                  | :white_check_mark: |
 | AMD GPU (rocm)                     | :x: |

-Cuda support:
+## Cuda:
-Built container with cuda drivers and installation of nvidia container toolkit built llama.cpp from source with cuda support and added support to offload to vram for faster compute
+Built container with Cuda support. built llama.cpp from source with cuda support and added the ability to offload to vram for faster compute.

 ## COMMANDS